bioint/MetisFL/test/e2e_testing/README.md

+## General Guidelines
+- The e2e testing is conducted using a simple MLP model over the FashionMNIST dataset.

-By default each template file consists of 1 controller and 1 learner, except if stated otherwise, e.g., *_3learners.yaml In all synchronous and semi-synchronous environments, the termination signal is the number of federation rounds, which is set to 3.
+- By default each e2e testing template environment consists of 1 controller and 1 learner; except if stated otherwise, e.g., *_3learners.yaml.

+- For all synchronous and semi-synchronous experiments, the termination signal is the number of federation rounds; currently set to 3.

-For asynchronous environments, we test the termination of the environment based on accuracy or execution time.
+- For asynchronous experiments, the termination signal is accuracy or execution time.
-For all model store environments, we use a synchronous execution protocol over 3 learners and for 10 federation rounds.

 ### Simple Testing
 ```